canonical/colcon-in-container/README.md

   --debug               Shell into the environment in case the build fails.
   --shell-after         Shell into the environment at the end of the build or if there is an error.
 This flag includes "--debug".
   --provider {lxd, multipass}      Environment provider.
+  --pro PRO             Ubuntu Pro token to enable inside the instance.
+  --auto-deps-management
+                        Automatically manages missing dependencies.This will retrieve, install and source the ROS dependencies of the workspace not available in ROS ESM
 ```

 By default, `build-in-container` uses the ROS version from the `ROS_DISTRO` environment variable.